Contents:

 From a B2B perspective, we’d recommend LinkedIn because:

 Given the above, it’s crucial to make sure your company is listed on your employees’ LinkedIn profiles as their current place of work and that their profiles are up to date with their latest qualifications and expertise.
-For your exec teams and key spokespeople (your regular content authors) it’s even better if you can make sure they’re utilising all of LinkedIn on a regular basis – that means networking and sharing quality content at least once a week.
+For your exec teams and key spokespeople (your regular content authors), it’s even better if you can make sure they’re utilising all of LinkedIn on a regular basis — that means networking and sharing quality content at least once a week.
+More guidance on that below.

 How do you present yourself as an authority on a subject?
-Well one way we know Google favours is PR.
-They haven’t come out and directly said “hire a PR agency” but they have said to their quality raters: High quality news articles and informational articles may be good sources of information for both companies/organizations/entities and content creators.
+Well, one way we know Google favours is PR.
+They haven’t come out and directly said “hire a PR agency” but they have said to their quality raters: High-quality news articles and informational articles may be good sources of information for both companies/organisations/entities and content creators.
 Search for such articles.

 On the other hand, if you pop up on some random guest blog site that anyone can feature on, or simply a site that’s totally unrelated to your business and expertise, then that’s not going to convince anyone you know what you’re talking about.